zhehaowang/zhehao.me/essays/random-realizations.md

 * First try to make progress, then seek breakthroughs.
 Are you running away from your problems?
 What better time than now to face and overcome them?

 * Much like a civlization, an individual goes through periods of rise and fall / ebb and flow.
 Some started out brilliant at school, early on in their career, but later see their talents and potentials buried in the daily routine, shackled by tradition.
 Keep a mindset of change and growth, and enjoy the process.

+* Probablistic, statistical

+* Things we are systematically bad at

+* De javu and is math useful? is math olympiad useful?
+Is skepticism trying to take the easy way out?